cluster2600/AI_STUFF/README.md

 - Verify that you have the necessary permissions to install software
 - Check for any error messages in the script output

-For further assistance, consult the documentation for Homebrew, Python, JupyterLab, o
+For further assistance, consult the documentation for Homebrew, Python, JupyterLab, or OpenAI as needed.